Quasinormal modes and greybody factors of the novel four dimensional Gauss-Bonnet black holes in asymptotically de Sitter space time: Scalar, Electromagnetic and Dirac perturbations: Results

 \subsection{Dirac perturbation}

 The qualitative behaviour of the Dirac case is also pretty similar to the above two cases.
 The oscillation frequency and the damping rate decreases with increasing values of $\Lambda$.
-With a decreasing value of $\alpha$, the real part of the frequency decreases whereas the imaginary part becomes more negative implying increase in the damping rate and vice-versa.
-However, as can be seen from the figures, for some modes the variation is not smooth.
+With decreasing values of $\alpha$, the real part of the frequency decreases whereas the imaginary part becomes more negative implying increase in the damping rate and vice-versa.
 One common nature observed in all the three cases is that for a fixed value of $l$, as $n$ increases, the real part of the frequency decreases whereas the imaginary part becomes more negative implying that as the overtone increases for a fixed $l$, the damping rate increases.
-The results are summarised in Fig. (\ref{fig:qnf}), where we have plotted the real and imaginary part of the quasinormal frequency for different set of parameter values.
+We also observe that for all the three types of perturbations, as $\alpha$ decreases,the oscillation frequency decreases with increasing damping rates whereas as $\Lambda$ decreases,the oscillation frequency increases with increasing damping rates.The results are summarised in Fig. (\ref{fig:qnf})and Fig. (\ref{fig:qnf1}), where we have plotted the real and imaginary part of the quasinormal frequency for different sets of parameter values.
+In particular, the plot of real vs. imaginary part of the frequencies tell us the same story as we have observed above: for all three types of perturbations studied in this work, the behaviours are quite similar for the real vs. imaginary parts of $\omega$ when we (i) varied $\alpha$, keeping $\Lambda$ fixed and (ii) varied $\Lambda$, keeping $\alpha$ fixed.
+In the case (i), the ${\rm{Re}}(\omega)$ grows as $-{\rm{Im}}(\omega)$ decreases while for the case (ii), ${\rm{Re}}(\omega)$ decreases as $-{\rm{Im}}(\omega)$ decreases.